nembrinj/protofablab/projects/01_HomeNotifier/Readme.md

 With **preferences.begin()** we can initialize the **preferences** object with a certain set of values correlated with the **App** string.
 We can get and save various values related to the String **level1_bool**.

 A better implementation variant would give us the possibility to have an unlimited number of levels that can be saved, this would be a possible future development.

 * * *

+## The technical difficulties and how they were overcome
+- Entering new Wi-Fi credentials on the device without connecting to a computer or manually modifying the code.

+This was successfully achieved using the WiFiManager library

+- Record the values ​​of the water levels so that they can be used after the device is rebooted.

+This was successfully accomplished.
+The values ​​are written to the flash memory using the Preferences.h library.

+- Movement of the water and reflection on the walls of the container produce false measurements.

+This was partially solved.
+Incorrect measurements because the reflected wave did not return to the sensor are recorded by the distance sensor as measurements with values ​​over 8 meters.
+The sensor can only detect distances lower than 2 meters, so these incorrect measurements can be easily ruled out.

+However, when the tub is filled the water oscillates which can cause incorrect measurements.
+It can detect that the water is at a level that is not the real one.
+This problem requires a deeper analysis which was not carried out in this project.

+* * *